 JWT Authentication Implementation

-This document describes the JWT-based authentication implementation for the mcp-trino server, providing secure access control at the server level.
+This document describes the JWT-based authentication architecture for mcp-trino server, providing secure access control at the server level.

 Overview